rjmholt/misc/psapi/doc.md

 }
 ```

+Note that the `-Force` switch parameter is provided by calling `AddParameter()` with only the name argument.

 The command invocation is now separated out into the constituent command and parameters.
 This can be preferable simply for readability and validation reasons
 (it's impossible to suffer a syntax error using this structured builder approach),